-Whenever the bright blue nails would drop Down on the floor of his carpenter shop, Saint Joseph, prince of carpenter men, Would stoop to gather them up again; For he feared for two little sandals sweet, And very easy to pierce they were As they pattered over the lumber there And rode on two little sacred feet.
-But alas, on a hill between Earth and … More →
+Whenever the bright blue nails would drop Down on the floor of his carpenter shop, Saint Joseph, prince of carpenter men, Would stoop to gather them up again; For he feared for two little sandals sweet, And very easy to … Continue reading

 When the Angel has blown on his trumpet a rat-a-tat-tat, And the final encounter of armies is finished and fought;

 Three soldiers rose up from their tents And went to join their regiments.
 And one said: “Captain, I report Because I think the war is sport!”

 One’s faith has little nightmares It easily survives: — Divorcing lust and Luther, Henry and lots of wives.

 One of us must surrender Ere this affair is done.
 I beg You — for it could not be — That You be not the one.

 Think you, if this were I, You would be let to cry?
 Were it I, for your sake, Think you I would not wake?

 There are three persons I admire tremendously and love the most, And these are God, The Father, The Son and The Holy Ghost.
 I admire them the most because beyond all others they are